bocoup/web-platform-contribution-guide/src/skills.rst

 Requirement
 '''''''''''

-A requirement is something that a particular conformance class (e.g., document or user agent) needs to do in order to conform to the specification.
+A requirement is something that a particular conformance class (for example, document or user agent) needs to do to conform to the specification.
 For example:

     If the ``itemprop`` attribute is specified on an ``a`` element, then the ``href`` attribute must also be specified.